Skip to content

 Let's try determine whether a number is a prime number or not.
 A prime number is a natural number that is greater than 1 and has no positive integral divisors other than 1 and itself.
 For example, 100 is not a prime number because it can be divided by 2, 4, 5, 10, 20, and 25.
 However, 97 is a prime number because it can only be divided by 1 and 97.

 You need to write a Mojo program that checks the numbers from 1018 (a quintillion) to 1018+100 (inclusive) and print whether each number is a prime number or not.
 If it is a prime number, you should also print the smallest prime factor of that number.
 For example, 1024 is not a prime number with smallest divisor 2.
+The output should look like this:

 Two hints for you: